notyahir/61040-portfolio/assignments/assignment2.md

         - score(user: User, track: Track): (s: Float)
             effects: computes a "staleness" score from a user's statistics and adds it to the weights, returns the score

+        - preview(user: User, size: Integer [Optioal]): (previewTracks: List<Track>)
+            requires: weight of scores exist, number of weights must be greater than or equal to size variable if specified
+            effects: previews the tracks specified, amount equal to size if specified
         - keep(user: User, track: Track)
             effects: Adds a track to the set of boosts or boosts the float amount that decays over time